• Globe Blue Spruce growing in a front landscape bed with dense silver-blue needles and a compact rounded evergreen form.

 Before you buy a Globe Blue Spruce Shrub, be sure to read the recommended care instructions to ensure your plant stays happy and healthy for years to come!

-How do I Plant Globe Blue Spruce?
+How should I plant Globe Blue Spruce?

-How do I Plant Globe Blue Spruce?
+How should I plant Globe Blue Spruce?

-How do I fertilize Globe Blue Spruce?
+When should I fertilize Globe Blue Spruce?

-How do I fertilize Globe Blue Spruce?
+When should I fertilize Globe Blue Spruce?

 Frequently Asked questions